-UNDERSTANDING VISUAL ARTS | ARH 2000/CRN 13944 | SPRING 2023 Credit Hours/Contact Hours: 3/3 Instructor: Pavel Amromin Credentials: MFA from University of Florida Office Hours: M, W 1:30 p.m. - 3:30 p.m., T, R 9:00 a.m. - 12:00 p.m.
-Room 120(AC) Phone: (850) 769-1551, ext.
-4874 E-mail address: pamromin@gulfcoast.edu, E-mail schedule: T, TH Division Chair: Dr. Jennifer McAtee , imcatee@gulfcoast.edu, (850) 872-3887 Administrative Assistant: TBD (850) 872-3886 Prerequisite This course requires basic computer literacy, an email address and regular access to the Internet.
+UNDERSTANDING VISUAL ARTS | ARH 2000/SEC 13944 | SPRING 2024 Credit Hours/Contact Hours: 3/3 Instructor: Pavel Amromin Credentials: MFA from University of Florida Office Hours: : M, W 8:30 - 9:30 and 121:30 p.m. -1:30 p.m., T, R 8:30 a.m. - 11:30 p.m.
+Room 120 (AC) Phone: (850) 769-1551, ext.
+4874 E-mail address: pamromin@gulfcoast.edu, E-mail schedule: T, TH Division Chair: Dr. Jennifer McAtee , jmcatee@gulfcoast.edu, (850) 872-3887 Administrative Assistant: Danyelle Alexander (850) 872-3886 Prerequisite This course requires basic computer literacy, an email address and regular access to the Internet.
 This course meets area 1 Humanities requirements.
 Course Description Understanding Visual Arts is a general introduction to the study and appreciation of visual art.
 This course will address the role of art in society, familiarize the student with the elements and principles of design, introduce the use of various media, and provide a brief chronological history of visual art.
 Text "Gilbert's Living with Art" 12th Edition, Mark Getlein, 2020, McGraw-Hill, ISBN10: 1259916758 Additional Materials In addition or, more likely, in lieu of your textbook you must purchase access to Connect.
 Connect is an online assignment and assessment software created by the publisher of your textbook, McGraw Hill.
 It has many innovative features to help you to better learn, analyze and retain information offered in this course.
 One of its key features that will be using in the class is the Smart Book.
 Smart Book is an electronic version of your text, which adjusts to your individual style of learning.
 As you read each chapter you'll be asked a series of questions.
 These questions are then used to gauge your understanding of the material and to alter future readings to highlight areas of the text, which you need most help with.
 Connect based assignments will account for 30% of your overall grade.
 You may purchase access to Connect from the bookstore as a stand-alone, or as a package deal with the hard copy of the textbook.
 You may also purchase the access code directly from the publisher.
 Please understand that when you buy access to Connect you are also getting access to the electronic version of the text, so unless you prefer to have a hard copy of the textbook you don't need to buy it.
 YOU CAN'T PARTICIPATE IN THIS CLASS WITHOUT ACCESS TO YOUR PERSONAL CONNECT ACCOUNT.
-Class Goals Provide a general introduction to the field of visual art, with a focus on aesthetics, media, historical developments, and its role in contemporary culture.
 Student Learning Outcomes After completing ART2000, students will be able to: